-Rules: Draw a single, non-intersecting loop that passes through all cells with circles.
-All white circles must have equal segment lengths on both sides of the circle before turning.
-All black circles must have unequal segment lengths on both sides of the circle before turning.
-Numbers indicate the sum of the segment lengths on both sides of the circle.
+Rules: Draw a single, non-intersecting loop that passes through all cells with circles; the loop may either go straight through or turn at each circle.
+All white circles must have loop segments of equal length extending from both sides of the circle before turning.
+All black circles must have loop segments of unequal length extending from both sides of the circle before turning.
+Numbers, where given, indicate the sum of the loop segment lengths on both sides of the circle.
 (Note that the total counts are not affected by other circles being crossed before turning.)

 Answer String: Enter the length in cells of the horizontal loop segments from left to right in the marked rows, starting at the top.
 If the loop only has vertical segments in the marked row, enter 0.
 Separate each row’s entry with a comma.
 This example has the key “12,12,11,11”.

 (Brief) History of Balance Loop: Balance Loop was created by Prasanna Seshadri and debuted in 2015 on Grandmaster Puzzles.
 The style arose from trying to bring length clues (such as in Cave or Four Winds) to loop puzzles.
 Besides the numeric clues, a critical addition to the rules was the concept of “balance” with colored circles indicating equal versus unequal splits of the segments extending from a given cell.
 The graphical style was inspired by Masyu, which also uses white and black circles to denote cells with somewhat opposite rules.

 History of this example: This Balance Loop was written by Prasanna Seshadri for the 2015 Indian Puzzle Championship.